jjradler/jjradler.github.io/_featured_categories/writings.md

 _My list of posters and talks goes here, too._

 ## Whitepapers
-_A fun list (with links!) of various whitepapers on technical subjects.
-My own special blend assembled for your science-ing pleasure!_
+_A fun list with links of various whitepapers on technical subjects.
+My own special blend assembled for your science-ing pleasure._

 ## Tutorials
 _Some things I've found out the hard way, digested so you don't have to wrestle with them!_